DataDog/stratus-red-team/docs/attack-techniques/AWS/aws.defense-evasion.leave-organization.md

+---
+title: Attempt to Leave the AWS Organization
+---

 # Attempt to Leave the AWS Organization

 Platform: AWS